Tenacious Scholarships for Students in Tennessee for 2021

 So you’re looking for college scholarships to fund your tuition bill?
 No worries, we’ve got you.
 Going Merry has hundreds of thousands of local and national scholarships.
 But we especially encourage students to apply for local scholarships, which are often less competitive–meaning there’s a higher chance of winning that scholarship award money.

-So in the spirit of staying local, check out these scholarships in Tennessee you can apply for, right on our Going Merry platform.
+So in the spirit of staying local, check out these scholarships in Tennessee you can apply for.

 Provider: The Kids’ Chance of Tennessee

 Amount: Up to $500

 The Kids’ Chance of Tennessee Scholarship Program awards scholarships to dependent children of a parent or guardian who has been seriously, catastrophically or fatally injured as a result of a work-related accident that meets the criteria of the Tennessee Workers’ Compensation Act and that has resulted in a substantial financial need.

 The Scarlett Family Foundation’s vision is that every student receives a high-quality education to reach their full potential and become self-sufficient.
 Joe and Dorothy Scarlett are strong believers in the power of education to transform lives.
 With the help of their children, they put this belief into action by establishing the Scarlett Family Foundation Scholarship 2005 to provide merit and need-based college scholarships to Middle Tennessee students pursuing business degrees.

 3. Bird Dog Foundation College Scholarship Essay Contest